-This article focuses some aspects of the first two, developing and maintaining SA.
+This article focuses on some aspects of the first two, developing and maintaining SA.
 I want to share a concept that might sound strangely familiar if you’ve ever seen or read Charles Dickens’ classic, Christmas Story, as we discuss: Situational Awareness: Past, Present, Future.

 Let’s take a quick moment to refresh on the definition of situational awareness for any of our first-time readers:

-Situational awareness (SA) is a person’s ability to perceive and understand of what is happening in their environment, in the context of how time is passing and then be able to make accurate predictions of future events… hopefully in time to avoid bad outcomes.
+Situational awareness (SA) is a person’s ability to perceive and understand what is happening in their environment, in the context of how time is passing and then be able to make accurate predictions of future events… hopefully in time to avoid bad outcomes.